fxdave/react-konva-anchors/README.md

 ```

 There are some konva objects where the origin is not at the center of the object for e.g Rect, Text.
 If you want to center it, you can use CenterAnchor.
 This will query the size of the shape and returns a new position for that.
 (Basically x=width / 2 , y=height / 2).
-So ensure that you wont move this element, If you want to move, drop into a group and move the group instead.
+So ensure that you won't move this element, If you want to move, drop into a group and move the group instead.

 Use case: If you want to place a rectangle where you click, But you won't know the size of the rectangle, and you want to place in the middle of the pointer.
 Then this anchor will be a perfect choice.